 “If it goes on, that means the filament is burnt out,” Zullo says.
 “When you hit it, you’re shaking the filament and, if this makes contact, it actually lights up.”
 This can at least enable you to make it to an area where you can have the light repaired, he adds.

-Check your owner’s manual for details on how to change the headlight in your specific vehicle, as well as what light bulb to purchase.
+Check your owner’s manual for details on how to change the headlight in your specific vehicle, as well as what headlight bulb to purchase.

 Step 1.
 Power your car down